Tornadoes of 1979: September

 69 tornadoes were reported in the U.S. in September.

-September 5
+September 4-5

-An F3 tornado touched down in Tysons, Virginia, killing one person.
+A tornado outbreak occurred in the Mid-Atlantic during Hurricane David.
+An F3 tornado, the strongest of 24 to be spawned by the hurricane, moved through the suburbs of Washington, D.C., killing one person in Tysons, Virginia.

 October

 47 tornadoes were reported in the U.S. in October.

 October 3

-An F4 tornado touched down in Windsor Locks, Connecticut, being a very rare New England tornado.
-The tornado was ranked as one of the costliest tornadoes in U.S. history, killing three people.
+A violent F4 tornado touched down in Windsor Locks, Connecticut, causing significant damage to the New England Air Museum, before crossing into neighboring Massachusetts and lifting.
+The tornado was one of the costliest tornadoes in U.S. history and killed three people.

 November

 21 tornadoes were reported in the U.S. in November.

 December

 2 tornadoes were reported in the U.S. in December.

+December 11 (Argentina)

+A photogenic F4 tornado struck Villas Ciudad de América in Córdoba Province, Argentina.